 One of the College of Education prestigious scholarships is the Doris and Ralph Klose Scholarship.
 Each year the college holds the Klose Scholarship Essay Competition for High School Seniors.
-The Klose Scholarship Essay Competition annually awards scholarships to students majoring in math or science education.
-Klose Scholars receive scholarship monies each of their four years of attendance at WSU.
-The scholarship covers tuition books and fees for their junior and senior year.
+The Klose Scholarship Essay Competition annually awards scholarships to junior and senior college students majoring in math or science education attending Wichita State's College of Education.
+Klose Scholars receive merit scholarships from the office of financial aid their freshman and sophomore years of attendance at WSU.
+The Klose Scholarship covers tuition books and fees for their junior and senior year only.
 The Klose Scholarship does not cover housing costs.
-Other scholarships are awarded by the financial aid office for their freshman and sophomore year.

 To be eligible to compete, students must: